inferless/whisper-large-v3/README.md

 ## Deploy Whisper-large-v3 using Inferless:
 - Deployment of Whisper-large-v3 model using [Faster-Whisper](https://github.com/SYSTRAN/faster-whisper).
-- By using the vLLM, you can expect an average latency of 1.07 sec.
+- By using the Faster-Whisper, you can expect an average latency of 0.55 sec.

 ---
 ## Prerequisites